What is Enamel and How Does it Work?

 How do I know if the enamel is damaged?

-It may take some time for you to notice the loss of your enamel because the changes are very subtle.
-First you will feel pain or sensitivity when eating certain foods.
+It may take some time for you to notice any loss of your enamel because the changes are very subtle.
+First, you will feel pain or sensitivity when eating certain foods.
 As the erosion progresses, you will notice a yellow discoloration on your teeth.
 This yellow color signals an exposure of dentin.
-Your teeth may also appear more rounded, chipped, and rough.
+Your teeth may also appear more rounded, chipped, or rough.